rwieruch/blog_robinwieruch_content/essential-react-libraries-framework.md

 The first approach is to follow a style guide that is embraced by the community.
 One popular {{% a_blank "React style guide" "https://github.com/airbnb/javascript/tree/master/react" %}} was open sourced by Airbnb.
 Even though you don't deliberately follow the style guide, it makes sense to read it once to get the basics of formatting in React.

 The second approach is to use a linter such as ESLint.
-You can [integrate it in your toolchain](https://www.robinwieruch.de/react-eslint-webpack-babel/) when you are at the point of introducing new toolings to your project yourself.
+You can [integrate it in your tool set](https://www.robinwieruch.de/react-eslint-webpack-babel/) when you are at the point of introducing new toolings to your project yourself.

-The third and most important approach is using {{% a_blank "Prettier" "https://github.com/prettier/prettier" %}}.
+The third and most popular approach is using {{% a_blank "Prettier" "https://github.com/prettier/prettier" %}}.
 It is an opinionated code formatter.
 You can integrate it in your editor or IDE that it formats your code every time you save a file or [commit it with git](https://www.robinwieruch.de/git-essential-commands/).
 Perhaps it doesn't match always your taste, but at least you never need to worry again about code formatting in your own or a team code base.

 **Recommendations:**

 * reading one popular React style guide
 * Prettier

+{{% chapter_header "UI Component Libraries in React" "react-ui-component-libraries" %}}

+There are many components in web development which you don't want to implement from scratch every time you start to implement a new application.
+These are things like datepickers, dropdowns, tables or navigation bars.
+That's why there are a couple of UI libraries out there which are working closely with libraries such as React and Angular.
+I don't want to introduce all of them to you, but after doing my own research, I found out that {{% a_blank "Semantic UI" "https://react.semantic-ui.com/" %}} and {{% a_blank "Material UI" "http://www.material-ui.com/" %}} are great choices.
+I use them for many of my [own applications](https://www.robinwieruch.de/how-to-build-your-own-course-platform/) nowadays.
+Once you feel comfortable with one, you don't want to switch horses all the time.
+After all, they should only deliver the foundational components in web development for you.

+**Recommendations:**

+* Semantic UI

 {{% chapter_header "State Management" "react-state-management" %}}